-All income is recognised once the academy has entitlement to the income, it is probable that the income will be received, and the amount of income receivable can be measured reliably.
+All income is recognised once the Academy has entitlement to the income, it is probable that the income will be received, and the amount of income receivable can be measured reliably.

 Grants are included in the Statement of Financial Activities on a receivable basis.
 The balance of income received for specific purposes but not expended during the year is shown in the relevant funds on the Balance Sheet.
-Where income is received in advance of entitlement of receipt, its recognition is deferred and included in creditors as deferred income.
+Where income is received in advance of entitlement of receipt, its recognition is deferred and included in creditors as deferred income until the performance related conditions are met.
 Where entitlement occurs before income is received, the income is accrued.

 General Annual Grant is recognised in full in the Statement of Financial Activities in the year for which it is receivable and any abatement in respect of the year is deducted from income and recognised as a liability.
-Capital grants are recognised when there is entitlement.
+Capital grants are recognised when there is an unconditional entitlement to the grant.
 Unspent amounts of capital grant are reflected in the balance in the restricted fixed asset fund.